Dear Design Doctor,

 If you want to find out how to calculate your own cost price, and from that the trade/wholesale price and retail price then click here.

-So why do shops and galleries charge so much commission?
+why do shops and galleries charge so much commission?

-This commission rate has been in place for a long time and is not something that you can really change because it is based on what retailers need to charge to cover their own cost.
+This commission rate has been in place for a long time and is not something that you can really change because it is based on what retailers need to charge to cover their own costs.
 The reality is that if they sell something in their shop for say £100, then they have to pay the following:

-• roughly 45% goes to you the creative supplier
+- roughly 45% goes to you the creative supplier

-• 20% or £20 goes to the VAT man in tax
+- 20% or £20 goes to the VAT man in tax

-• 15% goes to staff costs
+- 15% goes on staff costs

-Or you might consider creating and selling a collection specifically for wholesale, with these price levels in mind before you start designing.
+You might consider creating and selling a collection specifically for wholesale, with these price levels in mind before you start designing.

 Avoid these common newbie retail pricing mistakes

-It is crucial that you understand how these retailer’s margins and wholesale price calculations work.
+It is crucial that you understand how these retailers’ margins and wholesale price calculations work.

 Be aware that you can’t dictate what the retailer will charge.